augmentedfabricationlab/alte_schmiede/README.md

 ## Moveit on Linux

 when ROS should be connected between 2 machines via Ethernet, the ROS MASTER and IPP should be changed via

     nano ~/.bashrc

 and set accordingly:

     export ROS_MASTER_URI=http://10.10.0.1:11311
     export ROS_IP=10.10.0.1

+ after pulling a new urdf description into abb_robotic_setups repository run

+    catkin_make
+    source devel/setup.bash

+ then you can configure a new moveit package via

+    roslaunch moveit_setup_assistant setup_assistant.launch

 ## Docker Troubleshooting